 The Cornish Rex is a miniature cat breed that doesn’t shed much.

-Their curly coat is very short, sparse, and lies close to their body.
-These cats are active, affectionate, and people-oriented.
+Their curly coat is very short and sparse, and lies close to their body.

 The Korat cat hails from Thailand.
-Their silvery-blue colored coat is short, shiny, and single-layered.
+Their silvery-blue coat is short, shiny, and single-layered.

 These cats are strong-willed but also gentle and love to cuddle with their cat owners.